Posted by Debbie Stanton 822 Days Ago

 This is a very brief summary what happens every time we have an anxious thought or think the worst (therefore when our subconscious mind perceives it as real danger).
 The hypothalamus which is situated in the brain, triggers the autonomic responses to 'kick in', affecting our sympathetic and parasympathetic nervous systems such as body functions like blood pressure, heart rate and breathing.
 This in turn sends huge surges of the 'stress' chemical, cortisol to run rampant through our systems (therefore enabling us the fight/flight response).
 This is fine in short bursts but if constantly aroused, can cause all sorts of distress to our internal organs, interfering with our blood sugar levels, immunity and metabolism, plus the many other mechanisms/organs also regulated by our sympathetic and parasympathetic nervous systems.

 Phew!
 The good news is there is help available for those who suffer from the consequences of stress and anxiety in the form of BWRT® (brain working recursive therapy), Hypnothreapy, Psychotherapy, GAD therapy (generalised anxiety disorder) , NLP and Life Coaching.

 And even better news, for those who don't want to leave the comfort of their own homes for whatever reasons, many issues including stress and anxiety are now easily and effectively treated via Skype sessions.
 (Hypnotherapy sessions are recorded separately and sent electronically as mp3's).

 As therapists have many different approaches to the treatment of the stress and anxiety, it is important that you speak to the therapist first to check that you feel comfortable with them and their style of working.

-I know how difficult it can be finding someone you feel comfortable & relaxed with when looking for help & support, especially if you don't know much about Hypnotherapy , BWRT or NLP.
-With this in mind I offer a FREE 30 minute consultation... [read more]
+I know how difficult it can be finding someone you feel comfortable & relaxed with when finding the right therapy, especially if you don't know much about Reflexology, Reiki, or any of the other therapies I offer.
+With this in... [read more]